Correlated states in super-moir\'e materials with a kernel polynomial quantics tensor cross interpolation algorithm: Interactions in super-moir e 2D materials

-We now consider interacting super-moire materials in two dimensions, which is the most physically relevant scenario for van der Waals materials.
-We will focus on the Hamiltonian of a purely two-dimensional system of super-moire graphene monolayer.
-Moire patterns in monolayer graphene can emerge from periodically modulated strain from buckling\cite{Mao2020,Manesco2021,PhysRevLett.131.096401,PhysRevLett.130.216401,PhysRevLett.128.176406}, or from a moire pattern with boron nitride.
+We now consider interacting super-moir\'e materials in two dimensions, which is the most physically relevant scenario for van der Waals materials.
+We will focus on the Hamiltonian of a purely two-dimensional system of super-moir\'e graphene monolayer. moir\'e patterns in monolayer graphene can emerge from periodically modulated strain from buckling\cite{Mao2020,Manesco2021,PhysRevLett.131.096401,PhysRevLett.130.216401,PhysRevLett.128.176406}, or from a moir\'e pattern with boron nitride.
 For the sake of concreteness, we will focus on the case of periodically buckled monolayer graphene, which has been demonstrated to lead to a variety of correlated states.
 The Hamiltonian of the system thus takes the form

 where the sites $ij$ form a honeycomb lattice and $\langle ij \rangle$ runs over the first neighbors in the graphene honeycomb lattice.
 In the presence of buckling, the hopping parameters $t_{ij}$ of graphene are modified as\cite{Manesco2021,PhysRevLett.128.176406,PhysRevLett.130.216401}